 Parameter List

-Similar to the methods, if we need extra data to create an object, the constructor gets it through a parameter list – <parameters_list>.
-In the example constructor of the class Dog there is no need of additional data to create an object of this type and therefore there is no parameter list.
+Similar to the methods, if we need extra data to create an object, the constructor gets these through a parameter list – <parameters_list>.
+In the example constructor of the class Dog there is no need for additional data to create an object of this type and therefore there is no parameter list.
 More about the parameter list will be explained in one of the later sections –"Declaring a Constructor with Parameters".

-Of course, after the declaration of the constructor its body is following, which is like every method body in C#, but generally contains mostly initialization logic, i.e. setting the initial values of the fields of the class.
+Of course, after the declaration of the constructor, its body is following, which is like every method body in C#, but generally contains mostly initialization logic, i.e. setting the initial values of the fields of the class.

 Modifiers

-It is evident that modifiers can be added in the declaration of the constructors – <modifiers>.
-For modifiers that we know and which are not access modifiers, i.e. const and static, we should know that only const is not allowed to be used in constructors.
-Later in this chapter, in the "Static Constructors" section we will learn more about the constructors declared with modifier static.
+Modifiers can be added to the declaration of the constructors – <modifiers>.
+For the discussed modifiers, which are not access modifiers, i.e. const, readonly and static, only static is allowed in the declaration of constructors.
+Later in this chapter, in the "Static Constructors" section, we will learn more about the constructors declared with modifier static.

 Visibility of the Constructors

-Similar to the methods and the fields, the constructors can be declared with levels of visibility: public, protected, internal, protected, internal and private.
+Similar to the methods and the fields, the constructors can be declared with levels of visibility: public, protected, internal, protected internal and private.
 The access levels protected and protected internal will be explained in chapter "Object-Oriented Programming Principles".
-The rest of the access levels have the same meaning and behavior as with fields and methods.
+The rest of the access levels have the same meaning and behavior as for fields and methods.

 Initialization of the Fields in the Constructor

-As explained earlier when creating a new object and calling its constructor, a new memory is allocated for the non-static fields of the object of the class and they are initialized with the default values for their types (see the section "Calling a Constructor").
+As explained earlier, when creating a new object and calling its constructor, new memory is allocated for the non-static fields of the object of the class and they are initialized with the default values for their types (see the section "Calling a Constructor").

 Furthermore, through the constructors we mainly initialize the fields of the class with values set by us and not with the default ones.

-E.g., in the examples we discussed so far, the field name of the object from type Dog is always initialized during its declaration:
+E.g., in the examples we discussed so far, the field name of the object of type Dog is always initialized during its declaration: